friedrich-wilhelm-joseph-von-schelling-1775-1854

 À. Naturphilosophie and Transcendental Philosophy

 The significance of Schelling’s early philosophical works lies in its radically new understanding of nature that departs significantly from the then dominant philosophical and scientific understanding of nature.
 Perhaps the best the way to approach the Schelling of Naturphilosophie is to see him, d'un côté, in relation to the dominant mechanistic determination of nature at that time, that of the Newtonian mathematical determination of nature according to which nature follows certain determinable physical laws of motion and rest, and that can be grasped in the objective cognition that has universal and non-relative validity and on the other hand, as a development of post-Kantian philosophy that led to a radical revision of Kant himself.
 Schelling’s philosophy of nature thus arose out of the demand to respond to the mechanistic determination of nature that was dominant at that time on the one hand, and to respond to the problems that arose in Kant’s division of the phenomenal realm of nature and noumenal realm of freedom.
 This demanded a dynamic philosophical account of nature where nature is no longer seen as a totality of objects that are a mere inert, opaque mass, but nature that is subjected to universal laws of causality.
 Such a dynamic philosophy of nature must be able to resolve the abyss that is opened up in the wake of Kant’s Critique of Pure Reason.
 It is the abyss between the deterministic, causal, conditioned realm of understanding on the one hand, and the unconditioned realm of ethical self-determination on the other hand, between theoretical philosophy and practical philosophy.
 The task that the Post-Kantian philosophy has given to itself is to bridge this gap between the conceptual, constitutive realm of nature which can be grasped by causal laws that has universal validity, and the ethical spontaneity of the practical reason where the ethical subject is beyond the conditioned realm of determination and is thus a free Subject of self-determination.
 This Subject is the Subject of freedom that cannot be grounded in the constitutive principles of understanding but in the regulative Ideas of reason.
 J. G Fichte sought to unify the theoretical reason (that is “understanding”) and the practical reason by grounding them both in the dynamic activity of the self-consciousness that posits itself as pure, unconditioned act of self-positing ‘I’.
 The task of accounting for the process of emergence of the world of nature, which is thus a dynamic process, is addressed by Fichte thus: nature is an essential self-limitation of the ‘I’.
 The unconditioned, infinite self-positing ‘I’, in order to know itself as itself, divides itself into the finite ‘I’ and its counter-movement “Not-I”.
 De cette façon, Fichte claimed to have resolved the problem that appeared to him and to the post-Kantian philosophers as that which is left unresolved by Kant himself.
-This is the question of how to account for the mysterious X, “the thing-in-itself” which, according to Kant, can never be grounded in the constitutive principle of understanding.
+This is the question of how to account for the mysterious X, “the thing-in-itself” which, selon Kant, can never be grounded in the constitutive principle of understanding.
 As the condition of possibility of knowledge, “the thing-in-itself” can never be known.
 It is irreducible to the concepts of understanding.
 Fichte in his Science of Knowledge accounts for the genesis of this “thing-in-itself” in the pure self-positing act of the ‘I’.
 Since the ‘I’ cannot be an object of outer sense like any other objects of cognition ( Kant prohibits this), ‘I’ can only emerge in a pure, primordial act of inner-self.
 This self-emerging ‘I’ cannot therefore be an object of conceptual cognition, of an empirical intuition.
 It can only be grasped in the inner sense in ‘intellectual intuition’ which is none but ‘the fact of self-consciousness.’
 According to Fichte, ‘the thing-in-itself’ is this self-emerging self-consciousness which is a ‘fact’ unlike any other ‘fact’.
 It is a fact that only ‘intellectual intuition’ grasps in the act of pure self-intuition.
 This is because only a being capable of intuiting itself as simultaneously representing and represented can account for the unity of representation and object.
 For such a being, that is ‘I’, there is no other predicate than itself.
 It is its own object.
 This object for it appears as nature which is the self-limitation of the self-positing Subject.
 Fichte’s idealism later came to be known as Subjective Idealism.

 Schelling’s early works flourished under the influence of Fichte’s thinking.
 In 1797 Schelling published an essay called Treatise Explicatory of the Idealism in the “Science of Knowledge” in Philosophisches Journal edited by Immanuel Niethammer.
 This essay is crucial document for understanding the transition from Kantian critical philosophy to German Idealism.
 While attempting to elucidate what Kant would have intended if Kant’s philosophy is to prove internally cohesive, Schelling moves to the task of unifying theoretical and practical philosophy in a single principle in such a manner that he actually moves beyond both Kantian and Fichtean philosophy.
 What allows this unification of theoretical and practical philosophy is the Spirit’s infinite striving to represent the universe.
 The Spirit is not a static entity given, something mysterious X, but infinite becoming and infinite productivity.
 It is in this ceaseless production lies the organic nature of human Spirit that is moved by its immanent laws and that has its purposive-ness within itself.
 Schelling here introduces the notion of organism which unites in its immanence its goal and purpose, its form and matter, concept and intuition.
 As such each organism is a system which is “an arabesque delineation of the soul” or “eternal archetype” that finds expression in every plant.
 As immanent unity of form and matter that orients itself towards absolute purposive-ness through successive stages, this organism is not thus mere static, lifeless entity but is said to exhibit life.
 The Idealist notion of the system here takes this unified world of organism as model.
 Intuition is the unity of form and matter, representation and object which is distinguishable only in the concept that freely repeats the originary unity.
 With the help of the schematic power of the imagination, concept here produces the individual object of cognition.
 The succession of representation occurs alternately in a circle.
 To move beyond this circle of theoretical knowledge, this circle where the object always returns, it is necessary to introduce an act of free self-determination which cannot be further determined.
 This act is the absolute act of free will which is primordial and infinite.
 It is with this act the theoretical and practical philosophy is united.